diphan-source/cohort3-cit/README.md

-### This code and assigments done during the CIT PYTHON  CLOUD SOFTWARE ENGINEERING
+### This repository contains code and assigments done during the CIT PYTHON  CLOUD SOFTWARE ENGINEERING
 This course is to learn software engineering concepts through the Python Cloud Engineering language.

 ### Table of Contents